• Skip to main content

 Tank monitors are installed along the side of your various tanks, usually three to four sensors per tank.
 They are positioned at various levels, usually full, half full, or empty at the very least.

 Many sensors are installed by cutting into your RV’s tanks so that the nodes are inside of the tank itself.
 However, newer sensors are being installed on the outsides of RV tanks nowadays.
 But more on that later.
+These sensors are electronically connected on a low-voltage system to a panel inside of your RV, and you can check your sensors and their readings from this panel.
+They relay how full or empty your tank is.

 It is a fairly simple system overall, though perhaps too simple.
-Many RVers report problems with their tank sensors, especially if they aren’t using RV safe toilet paper.
-While RV safe toilet paper is more expensive, it can be one of the easiest ways to ensure that your sewer system doesn’t get clogged!
+Many RVers report problems with their tank sensors, especially if they aren’t using RV-safe toilet paper.
+While RV-safe toilet paper is more expensive, it can be one of the easiest ways to ensure that your sewer system doesn’t get clogged.

-Types of Tank Monitors or Holding Tank Sensors
+Types Of Tank Monitors Or Holding Tank Sensors

 There are two main types of tank monitors available for your RV today.
-They are simple enough to understand, and don’t vary much save where they are installed- inside or outside of your RV’s various tanks.
+They are simple enough to understand and don’t vary much save where they are installed- inside or outside of your RV’s various tanks.

 While the interior panels that report your tank levels vary greatly in features and ease of use, the sensors themselves are similar.
 Let’s check out what makes them different.